tonyontech101/La-Mia/README.md

 ---

-### Step 3: Firebase Client Configuration
+### Step 3: Firebase Configuration

-> 💡 **COLLABORATOR NOTE**:
+> 💡 **Collaborator Note**:
-> If your team lead has already provided the pre-configured project credentials (`google-services.json`, `GoogleService-Info.plist`, and `firebase_options.dart`), place them in the locations listed in **Option B** and **skip Step 3**.
+> If you have received the official environment configuration files (`google-services.json`, `GoogleService-Info.plist`, and `firebase_options.dart`) from your project administrator, place them in their respective locations listed under **Option B** and skip to Step 4.

-Otherwise, connect your local app to the team's Firebase project using one of the options below:
+Otherwise, set up Firebase connection using one of the options below:

 #### Option A: Automatic Setup via FlutterFire CLI (Recommended)

-1. Log in to your Firebase account:
+1. Log in to Firebase:
    ```bash
    firebase login
    ```